 We recommend you apply any desired sharpening to the print-ready image.
 We do not apply any sharpening filters to your images before they are printed.

-All prints will look darker when printed than they do on your screen, this is because your computer screen is back lit.
+Images may appear darker when printed than they do on a screen, this is because a computer screen displays projected light while prints reflect light.
 Sometimes you will make a test print using a consumer grade printer and these will also appear brighter than our prints will.
-This is because most consumer level printers auto brighten your image before printing, profesional printers do not, as this changes the color palette.
+This is because most consumer level printers auto brighten your image before printing, professional printers do not as this changes the color palette.
 So make sure you account for this darkening when you prepare your images.